CosmosOS/Cosmos/Docs/articles/Installation/Running.md

 mounted and booted by most virtualization technologies.
 In addition, a physical optical disk can be burned and used to boot physical hardware.

-# Linux
+# Linux/Posix

 Here you can use a generic run file, you can run it by using `sh run.sh -i <ISO> -m <memory size> -h <hdd image>`.
+It has to be at the root directory of the project

 QEMU is required and can be installed with `apt-get install qemu-system`.

-To create an hdd image, you have to use the following command (mtools packaage is required) `dd if=/dev/zero of=disk.img bs=1M count=512 mformat -i disk.img ::` it is recommended to use atleast 512Mb.
+To create an hdd image, you have to convert this [.vmdk](https://github.com/CosmosOS/Cosmos/blob/master/Build/VMWare/Workstation/Filesystem.vmdk?raw=true) file to a .img wich can then be used by QEMU using the following command
-### NOTE: currently it is impossible to use the filesystem on linux sadly :(
+`qemu-img convert -f vmdk -O raw Filesystem.vmdk cosmos.img`

+`run.sh:`
 ```sh
 #!/bin/bash